Location painting:‘Through the Silver Birch’

 - Ground: canvas panel

-It would be worthwhile revisiting the spot in Winter, Spring and Autumn.
-It might make a good series.
-I'd also like to make a studio artwork based on this location painting, putting in the little visitors that all too quickly crept in and out of view.
+I'd also like to make a studio artwork based on this location painting.
+I'd add the little visitors that all too quickly crept in and out of view when I was painting this.

 This little location painting glows with light and breeziness.
 It sits well in any scheme, whether modern or more traditional, especially in a double hand painted frame.